Organizational identity – the corporate identity for the future

 In the pilot operation, an organization can assume four different roles.
 It is possible for an organization to take on only one or several of the following roles:

-ODI wallet hosting providers
+ODI wallet providers

-ODI wallet hosting providers make their software application available to other organizations to generate, verify and securely manage digital credentials.
+ODI wallet providers make their software application available to other organizations to generate, verify and securely manage digital credentials.
 Through the wallet provided, organizations can securely interact with other participants' wallets.

 Participation in the pilot operation